-Earlier I mentioned there could be some law enforcement applications for the Minimalist series of knives.
-First, most officers carry a knife on-duty as a dual self-defense and multi-purpose tool.
+Earlier I mentioned there are some law enforcement applications for the Minimalist series of knives.
+First, most officers carry a knife on-duty as dual self-defense and multi-purpose tool.
 That being said, the Minimalist knives are so compact that they could easily be mounted behind existing duty gear on the belt, on the lanyard around the neck and behind the duty shirt, or tied into the laces of a boot.

 However, the small nature of the Minimalist knives could also make them great for cutting rope, scraping off fraudulent license tab stickers, cutting into suspected illegal drug packages, or other simple cutting jobs that don’t really require a large knife to complete.
-The Minimalist is compact, but manageable, and its very light weight could be a great benefit as well.
+The Minimalist is compact but manageable, and it’s very lightweight could be a great benefit as well.